 However, no specifications for fire flow are discussed.
 The Uniform Fire Code has determined the minimum fire flow requirements of 1,000 gallons per minute for a two hour fire flow with 20 pounds of static pressure.
-This requirement is for residential structures less then or equal to 3600 square feet and must be above daily consumption needs.
-For residential structures greater then 3600 square feet the minimum fire flow increases to 1500 gallons per minute.
+This requirement is for residential structures less then or equal to 3600 square feet and greater then 3600 square feet the minimum fire flow increases to 1500 gallons per minute.